-However there are myths and misunderstandings as to what foremilk hindmilk imbalance really is all about.
+There are myths and misunderstandings as to what a foremilk and hindmilk imbalance is really all about.

 Here are 3 myths and corresponding truths about foremilk hindmilk imbalance: